deadc0de6/cploy/README.md

   * handle multiple syncs in parallel
   * secure sync through SSH
-  * runs in the background
+  * run in the background
-  * allows to provide a specific command to run on each local change
+  * execute command on each local change
   * ability to exclude some files from sync
+  * save and resume tasks
+  * load tasks from file

 Quick start:
 ```bash